Dasha Mart Puts On Leggy Display While Clad In Floral Dress For West Palm Beach Photo Shoot

 Dasha Mart delighted her 1.9 million fans with a sizzling new photo update that showed her in a short and sexy dress.
-The July 21 Instagram upload was composed of three photos that showed her incredible figure.
+The July 21 Instagram upload contained three photos that showed her incredible figure.

-The first image in the series captured Dasha posed outside with her back faced toward the camera.
+The first image in the series captured Dasha posed outside with her back toward the camera.
 A geotag indicated that she was in West Palm Beach, Florida.
-The setting was gorgeous, and Dasha stood in front of a stone fence that was situated around a tall building that was covered in lush green ivy and purple flowers.
+The setting was gorgeous, and Dasha stood in front of a stone fence that was situated around a tall building covered in lush green ivy and purple flowers.
 A palm tree-lined sidewalk made up for the rest of the space, and Dasha was posed in the center of the frame.

 She rocked a sexy dress from the Catwalk Connection that boasted a white hue and a gorgeous, floral pattern with green leaves and pink flowers.
-The garment was constructed of semi-sheer fabric that had long sleeves and were loose on her arms.
+The garment was constructed of semi-sheer fabric that had long sleeves that were loose on her arms.
 The piece had a daringly short length that hit a few inches above her knees and showed off her tanned legs.
 She also rocked a pair of sky-high heels on her lower half that added some length to her frame.

 The second snapshot in the set captured the model from a front-facing angle.
 She looked off to the side as she twirled a strand of hair between her fingers.
 The front of the garment had a turtleneck top, and its sheer fabric exposed a tease of her skin underneath.
-The clothing had a layered piece underneath that was tight Dasha’s chest.
+The clothing had a layered piece underneath that was tight on Dasha’s chest.
 The outfit cinched around the model’s waist and helped accentuate her tiny frame.

 View this post on Instagram